secure-ly/cview-issuer-chart/README.md

 #### C-View Issuer Credential

-The C-View issuer requirs an application user to operate toward cView Platform. <br />
+The C-View issuer requires an application user to operate toward the cView Platform. <br />
-This user should be a domain user with access rights to C-View Platform as a Cert Owner.<br />
+This user should be a domain user with access rights to the C-View Platform as a Cert Owner.<br />

-- Update the **user name** and **password** parameters in the follwoing YAML file: ([cview-issuer-credentials](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-credentials.yaml))
+- Update the **user name** and **password** parameters in the following YAML file: ([cview-issuer-credentials](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-credentials.yaml))
-- Deyploy the YAML file to kubernetes / openshift
+- Deploy the YAML file to Kubernetes/Openshift

 #### C-View Issuer activation key

-C-View issuer requires a license key from the C-View platform <br /> Contact C-View Administrator to get the license key and encode it to base64 string. <br />
+C-View issuer requires a license key from the C-View platform <br /> Contact the C-View administrator to get the license key and encode it to the base64 string. <br />

-- Update the **key** parameter in the follwoing YAML file: ([cview-issuer-license-key](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-license-key.yaml))
+- Update the **key** parameter in the following YAML file: ([cview-issuer-license-key](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-license-key.yaml))
-- Deploy the YAML file to kubernetes / openshift
+- Deploy the YAML file to Kubernetes/Openshift

 ### C-View Issuer objects
 The configuration of the C-View issuer object allows the set of all relevant parameters for working with the C-View platform.<br />
 There are two types of c-view issuers, and you can create multiple issuers for different purposes.

 #### C-View Cluster Issuer
-Working in global scope requires a c-view cluster issuer object.
-Sample YAML file: ([CViewClusterIssuer](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/issuers/CViewClusterIssuer.yaml))
+Working in a global scope requires a c-view cluster issuer object.
+Sample YAML file: ([cview-cluster-issuer](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/issuers/cview-cluster-issuer.yaml))

 #### Dedicated C-View Issuer
 Working in a dedicated namespace requires a c-view issuer object.
-Sample YAML file: ([CViewIssuer](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/issuers/CViewIssuer.yaml))
+Sample YAML file: ([cview-issuer](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/issuers/c-view-issuer.yaml))

 ### C-View issuer ConfigMap
-The default ConfigMAp name is **cview-issuer-configmap-override** it creaded automatically and all values are hard coded for flexible control over issuer actions you may deploy the following config map YAML file: ([ConfigMap](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/configMap/configmap.yaml))
+The default ConfigMAp name is **cview-issuer-configmap-override**.
+It is created automatically, and all values are hard-coded for flexible control over issuer actions you may deploy the following config map YAML file: ([ConfigMap](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/configMap/configmap.yaml))

 ### C-View certificates objects

-C-View Issuer support the follwoing certificates types:
+C-View Issuer supports the following certificate types:

 #### Standard certificate/secret
 Use this YAML example to create a certificate object: ([Cert-example](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/certificates/cert-example.yaml))

 #### Openshift Route Secret
-Use this YAML example to create a certificate for openshift route: ([OpenShift-rout-example](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/certificates/openShift-routs-example.yaml))
+Use this YAML example to create a certificate for an open shift route: ([OpenShift-rout-example](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/certificates/openShift-routs-example.yaml))

 #### Ingress Secret
 Use this YAML example to create a certificate for ingress: ([Ingress-example](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/certificates/ingress-example.yaml))